firoorg/firo-client/README.md

 can set the enviornment variable `REINITIALIZE_ZCOIN_CLIENT` to `true`.
 If this is set, Zcoin Client will show the setup screen on startup regardless of whether it has already been initialized.

+### Connecting to an Existing Zcoind

+If you want to allow the client to connect to an existing instance of zcoind, you can set the environment variable `ALLOW_EXISTING_ZCOIND` to `true`.
+Note that the existing zcoind instance will be shut down when the client exits.

 ## Getting Assistance

 If you need assistance with this project, you can join the official Zcoin Telegram group